 Due to the added formalities imposed on S corporations, a newer entity has evolved, which affords similar liability protection to corporate principals as a C corporation and the same “pass-through” tax treatment of S corporations, but without the formalities and restrictions associated with an LLC.

-A general partnership is an association of two or more persons carrying on a business activity together.
+A general partnership is a group of 2 or more parties doing business together.
 This agreement can be written or oral.
-As an asset-protection tool, a general partnership is one of the least-useful arrangements because each partner is personally liable for all of the debts of the partnership, including debts incurred by other partners on behalf of the partnership.
+As an asset-protection tool, a general partnership is one of the least useful arrangements because each partner is personally liable for all of the debts of the partnership, including debts incurred by other partners on behalf of the partnership.
 Any one partner can act on behalf of the other partners with or without their knowledge and consent.

 This feature of unlimited liability contrasts with the limited liability of the owners of a corporation.
 Not only is a partner liable for contracts entered into by other partners, but each partner is also liable for the other partner’s negligence.
 In addition, each partner is personally liable for the entire amount of any partnership obligation.

-A limited partnership (LP) is authorized by state law and consists of one or more general partners and one or more limited partners.
-The same person can be both a general partner and a limited partner, as long as there are at least two legal persons or entities, such as a corporation who are partners in the partnership.
+A limited partnership (LP) is authorized by state law and consists of one or more general partners or limited partners.
+The same person can be both a general partner and a limited partner, as long as there are at least 2 separate persons or entities, such as a corporation who are partners in the partnership.
 The general partner is responsible for the management of the affairs of the partnership and has unlimited personal liability for all partnership debts and obligations.

 Limited partners have no personal liability for the debts and obligations of the partnership beyond their contributions to the partnership.
 Because of this protection, limited partners also have little control over the day-to-day management of the partnership.
 If a limited partner assumes an active role in management, that partner may lose his or her limited liability protection and be treated as a general partner.
 This restricted control over the partnership business diminishes the value of limited-partnership shares.